richardhadden/pros-core/README.md

 - Reverse relation labels need to be unique for a Node class!
 - Pydantic model: subclasses should not be abstract; check before adding as a possible type
+- Reverse-creatable node with bind field as arg...!

+## Ideas:

+- Add `InterfaceConfig` class to App config, child of Pydantic `BaseSettings` — use to configure interface (get all the subclasses of `InterfaceConfig` and have some fun)

 ## Notes